-B (85%) in Honors Biology and B (85%) in Geometry or A (90%) in Biology and B (85%) in Geometry; concurrent enrollment in Algebra II Taught at an accelerated pace, Honors Chemistry prepares students for AP Chemistry.
+B (85%) in Geometry; concurrent enrollment in Algebra II

+Taught at an accelerated pace, Honors Chemistry prepares students for AP Chemistry.
 Topics include those from the regular Chemistry course, in addition to acids and base equilibria, Reaction Rates, Oxidation reduction reactions, among others.
 Students must take this course, and earn at least a B each semester, to be permitted to enroll in AP Chemistry.